konfortes/pi-setup/README.md

 ## Prerequisites
 - A Mac with Homebrew
 - Your Raspberry Pi is accessible via SSH (e.g., `raspberrypi.local`)
-- You have a Cloudflare account
+- You have a Cloudflare account (optional - only if you want to set up Cloudflared tunnel)

 ## 1. Install Ansible on your Mac
 ```sh